Pamirs Adventure & Silk Road Legends

 Meals: breakfast, lunch, dinner.

-The route is guided and does not require special equipment.
+The route is led by a guide, without special equipment.

-Stage 1: Departure from “Solnechniy” Camp (4400 m).
-Crossing the glacier to reach the start of the ascent along the ridge of the left (orographically) moraine of the Lenin Glacier.
+Stage 1: Starting from Camp 1 (4400 m) on the middle moraine of the Lenin glacier.
+Traversing the glacier crosswise and beginning to ascend the left (orographically) moraine of the Lenin Glacier.

-Stage 2: Ascent along the moraine ridge.
-Slope gradient: 20–25⁰.
-Exit onto a gentler section and traverse to the southern slope – a wide couloir leading directly to the summit of Pic Yukhin.
+Stage 2: Ascending the moraine’s ridge.
+The slope’s steepness reaches 20–25°.
+Entering a gentler area and crossing it towards the southern slope – to a wide couloir leading directly onto the summit of Yukhin Peak (5130 m).

 Meals: breakfast, lunch, dinner.